Vaginal bleeding normally occurs during a woman's menstrual cycle, when she gets her period. Every woman's period is different.

 - Pregnancy test

 Based on your symptoms, other tests may be needed.
-Some can be done in your health care provider's office.
+Some can be done in your provider's office.
 Others may be done at a hospital or surgical center:

 - Magnetic resonance imaging (MRI): In this imaging test, powerful magnets are used to create images of internal organs.